Antisemitism in Islam: The Jewish tribe of Khaybar

-For many centuries, the oasis at Khaybar was an important caravan stopping place.
+For centuries, the oasis at Khaybar was an important caravan stopping place.
 The center developed around a series of ancient dams built to hold run-off water from the rain.
 Around the water catchments, date palms grew.
 Khaybar became an important date-producing center.

 The words "humility" and "humiliation" occur frequently in the Quran and later Muslim literature in relation to Jews.
 According to Lewis, "This, in Islamic view, is their just punishment for their past rebelliousness, and is manifested in their present impotence between the mighty powers of Christendom and Islam."
 The standard Quranic reference to Jews is verse : "And remember ye said: "O Moses! we cannot endure one kind of food (always); so beseech thy Lord for us to produce for us of what the earth groweth, -its pot-herbs, and cucumbers, garlic, lentils, and onions."
 He said: "Will ye exchange the better for the worse?
 Go ye down to any town, and ye shall find what ye want!"
 They were covered with humiliation and misery; they drew on themselves the wrath of Allah.
 This because they went on rejecting the Signs of Allah and slaying His Messengers without just cause.
 This because they rebelled and went on transgressing."

-Two verses later we read: "And ˹remember˺ when We took a covenant from you and raised the mountain above you ˹saying˺, “Hold firmly to that ˹Scripture˺ which We have given you and observe its teachings so perhaps you will become mindful ˹of Allah˺.”
+Two verses later we read: "And ˹remember˺ when We took a covenant from you and raised the mountain above you ˹saying˺, "Hold firmly to that ˹Scripture˺ which We have given you and observe its teachings so perhaps you will become mindful ˹of Allah˺."
 Yet you turned away afterwards.
 Had it not been for Allah's grace and mercy upon you, you would have certainly been of the losers.
 You are already aware of those of you who broke the Sabbath.
-We said to them, “Be disgraced apes!”
+We said to them, "Be disgraced apes!"
 So We made their fate an example to present and future generations, and a lesson to the God-fearing."